daemon1995/era_gaming_mods/JS - new objects/README_eng.txt

 Hello everyone!
-As you already know, daemon_n released a great plugin for customizing objects - RMG_CustomizeObjectProperties, also adding new types, such as warehouses.
+As you already know, daemon_n released a great plugin for customizing objects - RMG_CustomizeObjectProperties, also adding new types of objects to the basic WoG mod, such as warehouses/gazebo/magic coliseum.
 I decided to expand this list with the following objects:

 - grave
 - temple of loyalty